 Reflection Manipulation.
 The goal of the reflection manipulation is for participants to analytically think about the topic and try to achieve an epistemic goal, namely evaluating potential explanations for their worry topic.
 An important aspect of reflection is that one critically evaluates one’s beliefs and interpretations.
 For this reason, participants will generate potential explanations of their worry topic, evaluate the plausibility of these explanations, and think about alternatives.
-They will receive the following instructions (the questions will be repeated with additional explanations until 5 minutes have passed, with a minimum of one repetition): You indicated that X worries you the most.
+As in the brooding condition, participants will answer seven questions and go through at least one cycle of repetitions.
+If five minutes have not passed by then, the repetition questions will be presented one by one until five minutes are over.
+They will receive the following instructions: You indicated that X worries you the most.
 In the following, you should think about this topic.

-What is a possible explanation for why X came about?
+What could be possible explanation for X?
+Please take a moment to think about this before writing down the possible explanations.

+Which of these explanations do you think is the most plausible?

 What speaks for or against this explanation actually being true?

+What is a particularly compelling argument for this explanation being true?

+What is a particularly compelling argument against this explanation being true?

 Now that you have thought about this, please make a final judgement: How plausible do you think it is that this explanation is actually true?

 What could influence your judgement in one direction or the other?

-Repetitions (until 5 minutes have passed, at least one repetition):
+Repetitions (until 5 minutes have passed, at least one cycle of repetitions):

-What could be another explanation for X?
+What could be another explanation for X that you think is plausible?

-(questions 2-4 from above)
+(questions 3-7 as above)

 Manipulation Checks.
 To ensure that our manipulations achieved what was intended, all participants will indicate the extent to which they (a) brooded about their worries and emotions in relation to their worry topic, (b) reflected on potential explanations for their worry topic, and (c) did not think about their worry topic in a particular way in the five minutes before they answered the dependent variable (DV).
-As such, for participants in the brooding condition, the manipulation checks (MCs) will indicate the extent to which they brooded, reflected or thought about something else during the brooding manipulation; in the reflection condition, the MCs will capture participants’ style of thinking during the reflection manipulation; and in the control condition, the MCs will refer to whatever participants did in the 5 minutes before they started the survey, thus capturing participants’ ‘thinking as usual’.
+As such, for participants in the brooding condition, the manipulation checks (MCs) will indicate the extent to which they brooded, reflected or thought about something else during the brooding manipulation; in the reflection condition, the MCs will capture participants’ style of thinking during the reflection manipulation; and in the control condition, the MCs will refer to whatever participants did in the 5 minutes before they answered the DV, thus capturing participants’ ‘thinking as usual’.
 So, in all conditions, the MCs capture participants’ style of thinking in the five minutes before they answered the DV.

-Participants will receive the following instructions: You just answered questions about how a conspiracy might explain X. What were your thoughts in the 5 minutes before you answered the the Brooding will be measured with three items, e.g., “I got lost in stressful circles of thoughts”.
-Reflection will be measured with three items, e.g., “I analyzed X carefully”.
-Three additional items will measure ‘thinking as usual’, e.g. “I did not think specifically about X”.
+Participants will read: When answering the following questions, think about the 5 minutes before you answered the previous page of the questionnaire.
+In addition, a timeline will graphically display the 5 minutes participants should refer to (see Supplement for details).

+All items will be introduced with “During these five minutes…”.
+Brooding will be measured with three items: I was constantly thinking depressing thoughts about X, I have been ruminating about unpleasant thoughts and feelings that X triggers in me, and I have thought a lot about how bad my worries about X make me feel.
+Reflection will be measured with three items: I thought analytically about possible explanations for X, I have tried to arrive at the most correct estimate of possible explanations for X, I systematically questioned different explanations for X. ‘Thinking as usual’ will be measured with three items: I did not spend any thought on X, I did not think about X, I have not thought specifically about X”.

 Analysis Plan